-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 Here are brief sketches of people in other circumstances such as these, who have struggled and whose challenges are likely to continue.

-No degree, but all the debt
+No Degree, but All the Debt

 Gina McDavitt, 36, is one of the millions of borrowers with student debt but no degree, a group that is more likely to slip into default.